NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 The NativeScript CLI is built on Node.js, and as such you need to have Node.js installed to use NativeScript.

-You can check whether you have Node.js installed by opening your terminal or command prompt and executing `node --version`.
+You can check whether you have Node.js setup by opening a terminal or command prompt on your development machine and executing `node --version`.
 If you get an error, head to the https://nodejs.org/ and download and install the latest “LTS” distribution for your development machine.

-> **TIP**: The NativeScript CLI supports a wide variety of Node.js versions, so if you already have Node.js installed you’re likely good to go.
-If, by chance, you are running an unsupported version, the `tns doctor` command we’ll run momentarily will flag the problem so you can upgrade.
+> **TIP**: The NativeScript CLI supports a wide variety of Node.js versions, so if you already have Node.js installed you should be good to go.
+If, by chance, you’re running an unsupported version, the `tns doctor` command we’ll run momentarily will flag the problem so you can upgrade.

 * **Step 2**: Install the NativeScript CLI

-Open your terminal or command prompt and execute the following command to install the NativeScript CLI from npm:
+Open your terminal or command prompt and execute the following command to install the NativeScript CLI from npm, which is Node.js’ package manager:

 ```
 npm install -g nativescript